mojocraftdojo/PubMed_chatbot_BioGPT/README.md

 ### How to use?
 - Enter a keyword or a seed query in the text box and press enter to receive gap-fill responses
-- When "Exploration mode" is turned on, new responses will be generated for each query rerun to explore more diverse and interesting answers
+- When "Exploration mode" is turned on, new responses may be generated for each query rerun to explore more diverse and interesting answers

+### Example queries and answers :
+ - Inflammation related gene include
+ - FN1 vs CRC neoplasm
+ - TP53

 ## **Live Demo Tool Web URL** :